 Muttrah Corniche and Muttrah Fort

-The Muttrah Fort is a 16th-century fort which built by the Portuguese sailing traders who landed on the port city.
+The Muttrah Fort is a 16th-century fort built by the Portuguese sailing traders who landed on the port city.

 The fort was built to guard the port area and trade ships used by the Portuguese on top of a cliff facing the Arabian Sea and the beautiful Muttrah Corniche, which is a 5km long walkway along the sea.
 The port is made up of limestone rock and stone, which is abundantly found on the Omani soil.